redhat-developer-tooling/openshift-vagrant/README.md

 To restart OpenShift after an `vagrant halt`, run `vagrant up && vagrant provision`.
 Provisioning steps which have already occurred will be skipped.

-__Note, the used VM boxes are downloaded from brew.
-This links are temporary.
-If you are having problems downloading the vagrant boxes, let us know.
-We will make sure to update to the latest working URL.__

 <a name="how-to-access-the-vms-docker-daemon"></a>
 ### How to access the VM's Docker daemon